Bylaws & Policies

 Domestic noise (lawn mower, snow blower, R/C Airplane, barking dog, from electronic equipment) is prohibited in a residential area from 9:00 PM - 7:00 AM weekdays (or until 8:00 AM if the following day is a Sunday or holiday)

-Advertising noise via audible means (noise makers, instruments, playing music, audio equipment, calling) in a public place, street, building, or premises where the intent is the sound shall be heard by a person frequenting any street or other public place is prohibited.
+Advertising noise via audible means (noise makers, instruments, playing music, audio equipment, calling) in a public place, street, building, or premises where the sound's intent shall be heard by a person frequenting any street or other public place is prohibited.

 No truck, tractor, or semi-trailer shall run for more than 30 minutes while stationary in a residential area.

 Pool Fencing Bylaw